T20 World Cup: Australia's Josh Hazlewood says knocking England out is in their best interest

 Australia's final Group B match against Scotland in St Lucia on Saturday could now decide England's fate, with skipper Jos Buttler knowing they must beat Oman and Namibia in their remaining group matches.

-"In this tournament, you potentially come up against England at some stage again.
-And as I said, they're probably one of the top few teams, on the day or, you know, we've had some real struggles against them in T20 cricket," said Hazlewood.
+Hazlewood, who claimed 2-18 as Namibia were dismissed for 72, told a press conference: "In this tournament, you potentially come up against England at some stage again and they're probably one of the top few teams on their day.

-"If we can get them out of the tournament then that's in our best interests as well as probably everyone else.
+"We've had some real struggles against them in T20 cricket, so if we can get them out of the tournament, that's in our best interest as well as probably everyone else's I think.

+"It will be interesting to see, never really been in this position before as a team I don't think.

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League and EFL, plus darts, cricket, F1, tennis, golf and so much more.